-• If the Open Save Clip Window setting has been selected, the Save Clip window will open.
-See section "Save Clip Window" on page 88 for more information.

-Proceed with next steps.

-- 7. Enter a name for the clip in the Save Clip window and any desired information. - 8. (optional) Select an interest level by clicking one of the buttons. - 9. (optional) Associate one or several keyword(s) to the clip.

-See the Keywords Management chapter in the General Functions user manual for more information.

-- 10. (optional) Select destinations / targets from the Send to list if you want to send the clip to specific destinations or targets. - 11. (optional) Select nearline(s) from the Backup to Nearline if you want to create a file element on a nearline, or if you want to archive a file to a HSM.

-If you have selected several nearline destinations, the backup is done according to the nearline priority parameter set from the Remote Installer.

-- (optional) Select a group from the Publish to list if you want to publish the clip to a group and make the clip available to the users belonging to this group.
-See section "Publishing Media" on page 99 for more information. - 13. (optional) Select the Create sub clips on all ganged clips option when the clip used to create a sub-clip is part of a group of linked clips and you want to create sub-clips from all the linked clips. - 14. (optional) Select the Create an Archive Copy option to archive the clip on the HSM.
+- If the Open Save Clip Window setting has been selected, the Save Clip window will open.
+See section "Save Clip Window" on page 94 for more information. - Proceed with next steps. - 7.
+Enter a name for the clip in the Save Clip window and any desired information. - 8. (optional) Select an interest level by clicking one of the buttons. - 9. (optional) Associate one or several keyword(s) to the clip. - See the Keywords Management chapter in the General Functions user manual for more information. - 10. (optional) Select destinations / targets from the Send to list if you want to send the clip to specific destinations or targets.
+See section "Possible Transfer Destinations" on page 109 for more information. - 11. (optional) Select nearline(s) from the Backup to Nearline if you want to create a file element on a nearline, or if you want to archive a file to a HSM.
+See section "Possible Transfer Destinations" on page 109 for more information. - If you have selected several nearline destinations, the backup is done according to the nearline priority parameter set from the Remote Installer. - 12. (optional) Select a workflow target from the Workflow list if you want to send the clip to a workflow target such as social media (Facebook, Youtube, Twitter) or to a generic Content Management System.
+See section "Possible Transfer Destinations" on page 109 for more information. - 13. (optional) Select a group from the Publish to list if you want to publish the clip to a group and make the clip available to the users belonging to this group.
+See section "Publishing Media" on page 107 for more information. - 14. (optional) Select the Create sub clips on all ganged clips option when the clip used to create a sub-clip is part of a group of linked clips and you want to create sub-clips from all the linked clips.

+- 15. (optional) Select the Create an Archive Copy option to archive the clip on the HSM.
 Actually, this is the file backed up to the selected nearline which is archived.
-So, this option is only available when a nearline has been selected to back the clip up. - 15. (optional) Select a metadata profile and fill in the corresponding user fields.

-See the General Functions user manual for more information.

-16. Click the Save button to save the clip.
+So, this option is only available when a nearline has been selected to back the clip up. - (optional) Select a metadata profile and fill in the corresponding user fields.
+See the General Functions user manual for more information. - 17.
+Click the Save button to save the clip.